 I whole heartedly do think it’s selfish.
 I’m not meaning to belittle people’s problems that lead them to do such things, but if they truly cared about themselves they would take into account the thoughts of other’s in this regard.
-Not to mention the various means at their disposal to rectify whatever their situation is that bemoans their own existence in this world.
+Not to mention the various means at their disposal to rectify whatever the situation is that bemoans their own existence in this world.

 It really comes down to a loss of purpose in my judgement, and that’s the bottom line.

 Believing that if you didn’t exist, the world (and the people in it) would be better off, if only you weren’t alive the suffering you presently endure will all be over.

 In some ways both those statements may seem understandable, and to some even commendable.
 There is more than just one victim in suicides.

 - Everyone who has a modicum of care for the deceased is a victim.

 - The people who must care for the things left behind are victims.